abdi0122/CodeHouse/README.md

 # CodeHouse
-This is our project for Code
+This is our project for CodeHouse